TomFrost/Jexl/README.md

 with each maintaining its own set of transforms, simply re-instantiate with `new jexl.Jexl()`.

+#### jexl.addBinaryOp(_{string} operator_, _{number} precedence_, _{function} fn_)
+Adds a binary operator to the Jexl instance.
+A binary operator is one that considers the values on both its left and right, such as "+" or "==", in order to calculate a result.
+The precedence determines the operator's position in the order of operations (please refer to `lib/grammar.js` to see the precedence of existing operators).
+The provided function will be called with two arguments: a left value and a right value.
+It should return either the resulting value, or a Promise that resolves to the resulting value.

+#### jexl.addUnaryOp(_{string} operator_, _{function} fn_)
+Adds a unary operator to the Jexl instance.
+A unary operator is one that considers only the value on its right, such as "!", in order to calculate a result.
+The provided function will be called with one argument: the value to the operator's right.
+It should return either the resulting value, or a Promise that resolves to the resulting value.

 #### jexl.addTransform(_{string} name_, _{function} transform_)
 Adds a transform function to this Jexl instance.
 See the **Transforms** section above for information on the structure of a transform function.